Azure/API-Management/changelogs/api-management-service.md

 ## Release - API Management service: November, 2024

+This release will be deployed gradually in phases and batches, [following the safe deployment practices framework](https://learn.microsoft.com/en-us/azure/api-management/validate-service-updates).
+The rollout will span several weeks across all Azure regions, so your services may not have the new features and fixes until the deployment is complete.

 ### New features and improvements

 - [Azure OpenAI token limit policy](https://learn.microsoft.com/azure/api-management/azure-openai-token-limit-policy) now fully supports prompts that include images.